ruapotato/Al/README.md

 - If you encounter audio-related errors, ensure your microphone and speakers are properly configured and recognized by your system.
 - For Ollama-related issues, check that the Ollama service is running and the desired model is available.
+- If clipboard or screen reading fails, ensure you have the necessary permissions and that xclip and xdotool are properly installed.

 ## Contributing